 The Crew Chief shall be responsible for the actions of the ambulance crew, including the safety of the crew, patients, bystanders, and patient care.

 Shelburne Rescue Ambulance Drivers

 Drivers are, twenty-one (21) years of age or older, who have completed the Shelburne Rescue Driver’s Training program.
-A Driver may or may not hold a current Vermont EMS certification but are CPR and OSHA certified members.
+A Driver may or may not hold a current Vermont EMS certification but must be CPR and OSHA certified members.
 The Driver’s duties include operating the ambulance in a safe manner, helping with equipment, lifting, radio communications, and other tasks as directed by the Crew Chief.
-The driver must adhere to Shelburne Rescues driving manual and assists in the sterilization of equipment, cleanliness prior to leaving the hospital after a call.
+The Driver must adhere to Shelburne Rescue's driving manual and assists in the sterilization of equipment, cleanliness of the ambulance prior to leaving the hospital after a call.

 Shelburne Rescue Third

-The Third holds a minimum certification as an Emergency Medical Technician (EMT) with the State of Vermont.
-They assist in securing needed equipment at the scene and are responsible with direct patient care, and must complete Shelburne Rescue’s Thirds checklist.
+The Third holds a minimum certification as an Emergency Medical Technician (EMT) with the State of Vermont and completed Shelburne Rescue's Third's checklist.
 A Third takes all vital signs and is responsible for applying appropriate bandaging/oxygen, etc. as needed.
 The Third also assists with direct patient care on scene and during transportation to the hospital.

 Current Officers for Shelburne Rescue

 Linda Goodrich, Chief